ourlifeloop/marketing/src/cms/training-faqs/how-can-i-view-which-residents-are-attending-each-activity.md

 ---
 question: "How can I view which residents are attending each activity? "
-answer: 'On the left-hand side click on the "Reports" tab.
+answer: 'On the feature menu, click on the "Reports" tab.
 Under "Group By" option, Choose "Activity" and select the community you would like activity reports for.
 You can now view a report of each activity that was offered, attended, declined and the average attendance of that activity.
 To see which